-\\CUDA and OpenCL only supported with M10-8Q, M10-8A, M60-8Q, or M60-8A profiles
+\\CUDA and OpenCL only supported with M10-8Q, M10-8A, M60-8Q, M60-8A profiles and all the P40-Q profiles

 The GRID vGPU Manager, running on the hypervisor installed via the VIB, controls the vGPUs that can be assigned to guest VMs.
 A properly configured VM obtains a license from the GRID license server during the boot operation for a specified license level.
 The NVIDIA graphics driver running on the guest VM provides direct access to the assigned GPU.
 When the VM is shut down, it releases the license back to the server.
 If a vGPU enabled VM is unable to obtain a license, it will run at full capability without the license but users will be warned each time it tries and fails to obtain a license.